Asset Protection in Texas

 Personal Property and Retirement Accounts

 Retirement accounts receive the strongest protection outside the homestead.
 Texas exempts all ERISA-qualified plans, including 401(k)s, pensions, and profit-sharing plans, from creditor claims under both state and federal law.
 Traditional and Roth IRAs are exempt, as are SEP-IRAs, 403(b) accounts, and annuities purchased with proceeds from qualified plans.
-Texas goes further than most states by extending this exemption to inherited retirement accounts, which several other states exclude from protection.
+Texas goes further than most states by extending this exemption to inherited retirement accounts, which several other states leave exposed to creditors.

 Community Property and Spousal Liability

 Texas is one of nine community property states.
 Property acquired during marriage is presumed to be community property, and creditors can generally reach community assets to satisfy either spouse’s debts.
-This creates an exposure that does not exist in separate property states like Florida or New York.
+This creates an exposure that does not exist in separate property states.

 A creditor of one spouse can satisfy a judgment from the debtor spouse’s separate property and from certain categories of community property.
 The rules depend on which spouse manages the property.
 Sole management community property—property that one spouse would have owned as separate property but for the marriage—is subject to that spouse’s liabilities.
 Joint management community property is subject to the liabilities of either spouse.